HOW TO MAKE AN ETHERNET CABLE Purchasing Ethernet cables can

 pierce into each of the eight wires.
 There is also a locking tab that holds the blue plastic sleeve in place for a tight compression fit.
 When you remove

-the cable from the crimper, the cable is ready
+the cable from the crimper, that end is ready to use.

-For a standard cable, repeat all steps on the other end of the Ethernet cable exactly.
-For a cross-over cable, make sure to get the color order right.
+For a standard "Straight Through" cable, repeat all steps and wire color order on the other end of cable.
+For a cross-over cable, the other end will have a different color order as shown by the crossover picture above.

 Make sure to test the cables before installing them.
 An inexpensive Ethernet cable tester does this quite well.

-NOTE - The maximum cable length of CAT-5 Ethernet cable is 328 feet
+NOTE - The maximum cable length of CAT-5, CAT-5e or CAT-6 Ethernet cable is 328 feet

 or 100 meters.